WakiMak/trentent.github.io-forked/_posts/2017-04-03-citrix-workspace-environment-manager-limitations-part-1.md

 <img class="aligncenter size-full wp-image-2097" src="http://theorypc.ca/wp-content/uploads/2017/04/BAD_XML_BROKE_WEM.png" alt="" width="359" height="129" srcset="http://theorypc.ca/wp-content/uploads/2017/04/BAD_XML_BROKE_WEM.png 359w, http://theorypc.ca/wp-content/uploads/2017/04/BAD_XML_BROKE_WEM-300x108.png 300w" sizes="(max-width: 359px) 100vw, 359px" />

-If the ASCII representation of &#8220;&#x1&#8221; or whatever was set it caused WEM to crash when applying the values. Â So REG\_BINARY&#8217;s are completely out. Â In my limited testing, we only had 1 REG\_BINARY to apply, but in our environment we use GPP to apply 5 different REG\_BINARY keys. Â So using WEM for these applications is right out. Â I filed and asked Citrix for a &#8216;feature enhancement&#8217; to support applying REG\_BINARY&#8217;s properly, but I was told this was operating as expected so I&#8217;m not holding my breathe but this does limit the utility of WEM.
+If the ASCII representation of "&x1" or whatever was set it caused WEM to crash when applying the values. Â So REG\_BINARY's are completely out. Â In my limited testing, we only had 1 REG\_BINARY to apply, but in our environment we use GPP to apply 5 different REG\_BINARY keys. Â So using WEM for these applications is right out. Â I filed and asked Citrix for a 'feature enhancement' to support applying REG\_BINARY's properly, but I was told this was operating as expected so I'm not holding my breathe but this does limit the utility of WEM.

 &nbsp;